Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_GettingClassStart** - These timestamps bracket the process of resolving and loading the appropriate class definitions for modules or fragments during boot.

-- **Data_TS_HubOrchestrator_getModuleEnd** - These fields capture the start and end of the module retrieval process managed by the Hub Orchestrator.
+- **Data_TS_HubOrchestrator_getModuleEnd** - This field captures the start and end of the module retrieval process managed by the Hub Orchestrator.

-- **Data_TS_HubOrchestrator_getModuleStart** - These fields capture the start and end of the module retrieval process managed by the Hub Orchestrator.
+- **Data_TS_HubOrchestrator_getModuleStart** - This field captures the start and end of the module retrieval process managed by the Hub Orchestrator.

 - **Data_TS_HubOrchestrator_getModuleStart1736407627983** - *(not actively used)*